Disney+ Growth Design

 TVOS

-Don't let anyone tell you Apple is easier to use.
+Don't let anyone tell you Apple is always easier to use.

 Optimizing Signup On TV

 In-market we saw a 33% decrease in conversion rate, which was alarming.
-Fortunately that was offset by a 200% increase in our Bundle take-rate.
-The increase in bundle sales boosted LTV & AARPU making this new design a solid win for users and the business.
+Fortunately, that was offset by a 200% increase in our Bundle take-rate.
+The rise in bundle sales boosted LTV & MRR making this new design a solid win for users and the business.

 Chapter 3: Summit